astronomer/airflow-provider-great-expectations/README.md

 # gx-airflow-provider
 The GX Airflow Provider has three Operators to validate Expectations against your data.

-## ValidateDataFrameOperator
+## GXValidateDataFrameOperator
 This Operator has the simplest API.
 The user is responsible for loading data into a DataFrame, and GX validates it against the provided Expectations.
 It has two required parameters:
 - `configure_dataframe` is a function that returns a DataFrame.
 This is how you pass your data to the Operator.
 - `expect` is either a single Expectation or an ExpectationSuite

 Optionally, you can also pass a `result_format` parameter to control the verbosity of the output.
-The ValidateDataFrameOperator will return a serialized ExpectationValidationResult, or ExpectationSuiteValidationResult.
+The GXValidateDataFrameOperator will return a serialized ExpectationValidationResult, or ExpectationSuiteValidationResult.

-## ValidateBatchOperator
+## GXValidateBatchOperator
-This Operator is similar to the ValidateDataFrameOperator, except that GX is responsible for loading the data.
+This Operator is similar to the GXValidateDataFrameOperator, except that GX is responsible for loading the data.
 The Operator can load and validate data from any data source supported by GX.
 Its required parameters are: